- Campus Life

-Complaints of illegal discrimination should be made to the Affirmative Action Officer (AAO), and/or, in the case of sex discrimination, the Title IX Coordinator.
+Complaints of illegal discrimination should be made to the Affirmative Action Officer (AAO), and/or, in the case of sex discrimination, the Title IX Coordinator (TIX).
 Complaints or concerns that are reported to a College administrator, manager, or supervisor concerning an act of discrimination or harassment or acts of discrimination or harassment that administrators, managers, or supervisors observe or become aware of shall be immediately referred to the Affirmative Action Officer.
 Complaints may also be made directly to the Affirmative Action Officer/Title IX Coordinator by anyone who experiences, observes, or becomes aware of discrimination or harassment.
-The AAO will also receive initial inquiries, reports, and requests for consultation.
-The AAO will respond as appropriate in a timely manner.
+The AAO or TIX will also receive initial inquiries, reports, and requests for consultation.
+The AAO or TIX will respond as appropriate in a timely manner.

 SUNY Plattsburgh is committed to providing a learning and working environment free from discrimination.
-The College, through the Office of Affirmative Action, reserves the right to pursue any complaint of discrimination about which it becomes aware.
+The College, through the Office of Affirmative Action and Title IX Coordinator, reserves the right to pursue any complaint of discrimination about which it becomes aware.
 Based on information received, the Affirmative Action Officer/Title IX Coordinator may exercise her/his discretion and initiate a complaint on behalf of the College community, regardless of complainant cooperation or involvement.

-In addition, the Affirmative Action Officer may determine that a specific complaint of unlawful discrimination or harassment is of such a serious or potentially criminal nature that the investigative steps outlined in the process should be accelerated or eliminated.
+In addition, the Affirmative Action Officer/Title IX Coordinator may determine that a specific complaint of unlawful discrimination or harassment is of such a serious or potentially criminal nature that the investigative steps outlined in the process should be accelerated or eliminated.
 Such a circumstance will be communicated to the President (or his/her designee) and to the Director of Human Resource Services for appropriate action, including the initiation of disciplinary action.
-If the Respondent is a student, the referral will be to the Dean of Students.
+If the Respondent is a student, the referral will be to the Student Conduct Office.